The Delightful Sausage: Career

-Chris and Amy were selected to be part of the 2018 BBC's Comedy Room scheme which was set up to help develop fledgling comedy writers.
-In January 2019, Amy was awarded the Caroline Aherne Bursary to develop working class comedy voices.
+Cantrill and Gledhill were selected to be part of the 2018 BBC's Comedy Room scheme which was set up to help develop fledgling comedy writers.
+In January 2019, Gledhill was awarded the Caroline Aherne Bursary to develop working class comedy voices.
 In 2019 they took their third show to the Edinburgh Fringe Festival.
 Ginster's Paradise was nominated for the 'Best Show' award.
 The Times awarded the show 4 stars and said, “Gledhill and Cantrill have a devotion to finding fun that is without vanity”.
 The Guardian awarded the duo 4 stars and praised The Delightful Sausage as "a cult hit" and said that the show's "tone veers between wholesomely innocent and darkly shocking".
 Ginster's Paradise subsequently transferred to the Soho Theatre in December 2019.

 The Delightful Sausage made their television debut on 8 November 2019, performing on Harry Hill's Clubnite (Channel 4).
 They appeared alongside Mawaan Rizwan, Mat Ewins, Phil Dunning and Suzi Ruffell.
 In 2020, with their live tour put on hold due to the Coronavirus pandemic The Delightful Sausage launched their first podcast, Tiredness Kills.
-Amy and Chris also won a Chortle Award for the best 'Character, improv and sketch'.
-The Delightful Sausage were featured as one of The Guardians 'top comedy acts to look out for in 2021' and on 6 March, Chris and Amy made their debut on BBC Radio 2 in 'The Delightful Sausage on: Staycations'.
+Cantrill and Gledhill also won a Chortle Award for the best 'Character, improv and sketch'.
+The Delightful Sausage were featured as one of The Guardians 'top comedy acts to look out for in 2021' and on 6 March, Cantrill and Gledhill made their debut on BBC Radio 2 in 'The Delightful Sausage on: Staycations'.
 The half hour special kicked off the BBC's 'Festival of Funny' alongside shows by Tommy Tiernan and Anuvab Pal.
-Chris and Amy were seen on several TV appearances in the latter half of 2021.
+Cantrill and Gledhill were seen on several TV appearances in the latter half of 2021.
 They both appeared (albeit in separate episodes) in Sophie Willan’s BAFTA-winning sitcom Alma’s Not Normal (BBC 2).
 They also made two guest appearances as The Delightful Sausage in Nish Kumar’s Late Night Mash (Dave) and were Richard Ayoade's special guests in the inaugural series of Question Team (Dave).